XianweiLi33/MS-penalized/README.md

 # Introduction
-This repository contains R code to implement the methodology described in the paper "Variable Selection for Progressive Multistate Processes under Intermittent Observation" by Xianwei Li, Liqun Diao, and Richard Cook.
+This repository contains R code to implement the methodology described in the paper "Variable Selection for Progressive Multistate Processes under Intermittent Observation" by Xianwei Li, Richard Cook, and Liqun Diao.
 ## aglasso
 The aglasso folder contains a modified version of the **grplasso** (https://cran.r-project.org/web/packages/grplasso/index.html) package incorporating adaptive weights for coefficients.
 Specifically, we modified the grplasso.R file in the **grplasso** package.